9.28.2009

 Coming back, slowly but surely...

-I've got so much to do today - this week, in fact - I figured now would be a good time to get to blogging again.
 I volunteered to make nametags for an anniversary month of a community in which I'm involved...about 150 of them.
 Good excuse for not doing 'spring' cleaning, but will have to do it eventually or I won't be able to find my way to the computer.

 I also have to clean the kitchen after setting fire to a frozen pizza.
 This is really easy if you're tired and don't realize that there is a cardboard circle underneath, hidden under the edges of the pizza.
 No real fire, but a lot of glowing cardboard, smoke EVERYWHERE, and because the kitchen door was closed, a delay in the smoke alarm going off.
 Top of pizza - lovely.
 Bottom of pizza - not so much.
 Oven - smoke and ashes.
 Kitchen - still smelling like burned paper.
 Ate the pizza topping but decided the crust was a little too 'done' for me.
 And yes, there was that unintended 'smoky' flavor, but overall, not bad.